 The auditor and members of his/her team are independent, not acting partially or discriminatory towards the entity subject to the audit.

-There must be ensured that no contractual relationship exists between the auditor and the entity subject to the audit.

-The Auditor and the audited party (Certification Authority) shall have no relation, current or foreseen, financial, legal or of any other type which may lead to conflict of interests.
+There must be ensured that no contractual relationship, financial, legal or organic dependency exists between the auditor and the entity subject to the audit, or any other type of dependency which may lead to conflict of interests.